-Author Tags: Biography, Essentials 2010, Medicine, Physician Author
+Author Tags: Biography, Essentials 2010, Literary Landmarks, Medicine, Physician Author

 QUICK REFERENCE ENTRY:

 In 1954, as a medical student in Oslo, Louise Aall was deeply impressed by Albert Schweitzer’s visit to Scandinavia to receive his Nobel Peace Prize.
 She studied tropical medicine in Zurich, worked as a bush doctor in Tanganyika and received the Henri Dunant Medal from the Red Cross for distinguished service with U.N. forces during the Congo civil war in 1960.
 In 1961, when she arrived unannounced at Schweitzer’s jungle hospital in Lambaréné, Gabon, Schweitzer asked her, “And what do you want to learn from me?”
 She nervously blurted out, “I want to learn to extract teeth.”
 Some 30 years later she recalled her apprenticeship in Working with Dr. Schweitzer: Sharing his Reverence for Life (1990).
 “In my work as a psychiatrist,” she writes, “I am keenly interested in people who are role models and who serve as ego-ideals, especially for the young; but only a very few appear to be worthwhile models.”